kike1996luis/Escape-from-fate/README.md

 # General concept

-- Thematic focus of the game i- Dream to fulfill: Escape from the psychiatric prison by overcoming the challenges in each level (room). ii- Game environment: It takes place in a psychiatric prison. iii- Perspective: Top down camera (view from above).
+- Thematic focus of the game: Escape from the psychiatric prison by overcoming the challenges in each level (room).
+- Game environment: It takes place in a psychiatric prison.
+- Perspective: Top down camera (view from above).

 # Game mechanics

-Player objective: Get out of prison alive, overcome obstacles. ii- Player actions: Solve puzzles and defeat enemies, using weapons. iii- Challenges to be faced by the player: The challenges will be intrinsic.
+- Player objective: Get out of prison alive, overcome obstacles.
+- Player actions: Solve puzzles and defeat enemies, using weapons.
+- Challenges to be faced by the player: The challenges will be intrinsic.

 # Similar games